NBA Rumors: Zion Williamson ‘Excited’ To Play For Pelicans, Stepfather Says

 — Ian Begley (@IanBegley) May 16, 2019

-Shams Charania reported on Twitter this week that Williamson, at the NBA’s pre-draft camp in Chicago, and had had a “positive meeting” with Pelicans brass.
+Shams Charania reported on Twitter this week that Williamson, at the NBA’s pre-draft camp in Chicago, had shared a “positive meeting” with Pelicans brass.
 Williamson also met the Memphis Grizzlies, who have the second pick.

-Anthony Davis, the last player to be chosen with the top overall pick by New Orleans, is still on the team, but demanded a trade earlier this year.
-Various reports this week have stated that the Pelicans will try to persuade Davis to remain with the team and play with Williamson, but Davis is not expected to change his mind.
+Anthony Davis, the last player to be chosen with the top overall pick by New Orleans, is still on the team.
+However, Davis demanded a trade earlier this year.
+Various reports this week have stated that the Pelicans will try to persuade Davis to remain with the team — and to play with Williamson — but Davis is not expected to change his mind.
 But if Davis remains on the trading block, the Pelicans will be able to tailor the return from any trade package to players who will be playing with Williamson going forward.

-Two teams rumored to have interest in Davis, the New York Knicks and Los Angeles Lakers, landed the third and fourth picks in the draft, giving them potential assets in a possible Davis trade this offseason.
+Two teams rumored to have interest in Davis, the New York Knicks and the Los Angeles Lakers, landed the third and fourth picks in the draft, giving them potential assets in a possible Davis trade this offseason.